appsmithorg/appsmith-docs/website/docs/reference/widgets/maps.md

-# Maps
+# Map

-This page explains how to use the Map widget to display lat-long data on a Google Map and enable users to search and select locations on the map as lat-long coordinates.
+This page guides you on how to use the Map widget to display location data powered by Google Maps API and enable users to add markers, search, and select locations on the map.

 :::info IMPORTANT
-To use the Maps widget on a self-hosted Appsmith, ensure that Google Maps is set up on your instance.
-For more information, see [Configuring Google Maps on a self-hosted Appsmith instance](/getting-started/setup/instance-configuration/google-maps).
+If you want to use the Map widget on your self-hosted instance, it's essential to have Google Maps configured on your instance.
+For more information, see [Configuring Google Maps](/getting-started/setup/instance-configuration/google-maps).
 :::

 <VideoEmbed host="youtube" videoId="xCTiPNlBKLU" title="Using the Map Widget" caption="Using the Map Widget"/>